TheStoneRabbit/rabbit-budget/README.md

 1. Visit `http://localhost:5001/<profile>` after starting the app.
 2. Upload a Citi CSV and supply the recipient email.
-3. Expand “Manage Categories” or “Manage Category Rules” to edit entries.
-Press “Save” to sync edits with the database via the new CRUD endpoints.
+3. Expand “Your Budget” (categories) or “Manage Category Rules” to edit entries.
+Press “Save” to sync edits with the database.
+4. Use “Download CSV” / “Import CSV” in “Your Budget” to export or add budgets in bulk.
+5. In “Settings”, make the account private (sets/uses a password), change the password, or delete the profile (password required when private).

 ## Development notes